cython/cython/docs/src/userguide/faq.rst

 How do I use variable args?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It can't be done cleanly yet, but the code below works:
+**Answer**: It can't be done cleanly yet, but the code below works:

 ::